williamngan/react-pts-canvas-examples/README.md

-## Using Pts with neutrino.js
-[`neutrino.js`](https://neutrinojs.org/) is a new companion tool by Mozilla that can help you scaffold React, Vue, and other web and node projects

-To get started, take a look at the README in [neutrino_example](neutrino_example) folder.

 ## Quick Start
 If you just want to try out Pts, there's no need to install and build.
 Try out the [online demo editor](https://ptsjs.org/demo/edit/?name=polygon.convexHull) for quick experimentations.